joonhaim/edupace/README.md

 </p>

 EduPace is an educational simulator that trains nurses and students to configure a temporary external single-chamber pacemaker.
-It allows users to practice pacing, sensing, and threshold adjustments.
+It provides realistic practice in pacing, sensing, and threshold adjustments by replicating the behaviour of the Medtronic 53401 Temporary External Pacemaker.
+The system combines a software-based ECG and pacing simulator with a physical control unit that includes knobs, LEDs, and a display, allowing users to interact with the device as they would in a clinical setting.

 Developed within the TU Delft Minor Biomedical Engineering in collaboration with the Reinier de Graaf Hospital (Delft, Netherlands).

-EduPace replicates the core behaviour of the Medtronic 53401 Temporary External Pacemaker.
-It combines a browser-based ECG and pacing simulator with a physical control unit that mirrors the real device through knobs, LEDs, and a display.
-The system allows users to practise pacing, sensing, threshold adjustments, and troubleshooting in a safe and interactive environment.

 [**EduPace Project Report**](docs/report.pdf)